marcuwynu23/dmcss/README.md

 - **Custom `$$device` Syntax**: Define device-specific media queries easily with the `$$device` syntax.
 - **Modular Device-Specific Styles**: Store styles for each device in its own file within the `device` folder.
 - **@import Support**: Modularize your DMCSS code using `@import`, so you can split common styles like colors and variables into separate files.
-- **Responsive Media Queries**: Automatically generate media queries based on the width and height of the targeted device.
+- **Responsive Media Queries**: dmcssmatically generate media queries based on the width and height of the targeted device.
 - **Reduced CSS Bloat**: Only generate the CSS needed for specific devices, optimizing for performance.

 ## When to Use